ACXPA Customer Service Guide

 Cognitive load

-Contact centre agents aren't just listening — they're typing, navigating screens, reading knowledge articles, and managing average handle time.
-The human brain is bad at focusing deeply on one thing while simultaneously doing several others.
-Active listening requires deliberately choosing, moment by moment, to prioritise the conversation over everything else.
+The brain is bad at focusing deeply on one thing while doing several others.
+Active listening means deliberately choosing, moment by moment, to prioritise the conversation.

 3